Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Abstract

 \section{Abstract}

-This work investigates randomized and deterministic oversampling in (discrete) empirical interpolation for nonlinear model reduction.
-Empirical interpolation derives approximations of nonlinear terms from a few samples via interpolation in low-dimensional spaces.
-It has been demonstrated that empirical interpolation can become unstable if the samples from the nonlinear terms are perturbed due to, e.g., noise, turbulence, and numerical inaccuracies.
-Our probabilistic analysis shows that randomized oversampling stabilizes empirical interpolation in the presence of Gaussian noise.
-Furthermore, we discuss deterministic oversampling strategies that select points by descending in directions of eigenvectors corresponding to sampling point updates and by establishing connections between sampling point selection and clustering.
-Our numerical results demonstrate on synthetic and diffusion-reaction problems that randomized and deterministic oversampling with our approach stabilizes empirical interpolation in the presence of noise.
+This work investigates the stability of (discrete) empirical interpolation for nonlinear model reduction and state field approximation from measurements.
+Empirical interpolation derives approximations from a few samples (measurements) via interpolation in low-dimensional spaces.
+It has been observed that empirical interpolation can become unstable if the samples are perturbed due to, e.g., noise, turbulence, and numerical inaccuracies.
+The main contribution of this work is a probabilistic analysis that shows that stable approximations are obtained if samples are randomized and if more samples than dimensions of the low-dimensional spaces are used.
+Oversampling, i.e., taking more sampling points than dimensions of the low-dimensional spaces, leads to approximations via regression and is known under the name of gappy proper orthogonal decomposition.
+Building on the insights of the probabilistic analysis, a deterministic sampling strategy is presented that aims to achieve lower approximation errors with fewer points than randomized sampling by taking information about the low-dimensional spaces into account.
+Numerical results of reconstructing velocity fields from noisy measurements of combustion processes and model reduction in the presence of noise demonstrate the instability of empirical interpolation and the stability of gappy proper orthogonal decomposition with oversampling.